JewelSama/Mangazone/README.md

 ## Mangazone

-An e-commerce web application for purchasing Japanese Manga built with PHP and PayStack payment gateway
+An e-commerce web application for purchasing Japanese Manga built with PHP and PayStack payment gateway && mailgun config